-Employees are prohibited from entering into transactions in products which limit the economic risk of any equity granted under an employee incentive scheme which are unvested or subject to a disposal restriction.
-Details in relation to this policy are contained in the securities dealing policy which is available at www.starpharma.com/corporate governance.
+Employees are prohibited from entering into transactions in products that limit the economic risk of any equity granted under an employee incentive scheme that is unvested or subject to a disposal restriction.
+Details in relation to this policy are contained in the securities dealing policy available at www.starpharma.com/corporate_governance.